cs4218/cs4218-project-2024-team06/README.md

 npx playwright test tests/
 ```

+### How to Run Performance Tests
+Ensure that you have [JMeter](https://dlcdn.apache.org//jmeter/binaries/apache-jmeter-5.6.3.zip) downloaded on your computer.
+The detailed instructions to run the performance tests can be found in the respective READMEs in the `performance-tests` folder.

 ### Location of Test Files
 - Unit and integration tests are located in the same folder as the components that they are testing for.
 - UI tests are located in the `tests` folder found in the root directory.
+- Performance tests are located in the `performance-tests` folder found in the root directory.

 ### Integration Test Contributions